marcValdz/FF7-Rebirth-Optimized-Clarity/README.md

 |`r.VolumetricFog.CheckerBoard`|1|0|Setting this to Low makes the volumetric fog use checkerboard rendering to save some FPS at the cost of increased flickering, pixelation, jitter, and ghosting near fog emitting objects.|

 # Engine.ini Tweaks
 These are optional cvars that aren't scalable.
 Unfortunately, we can only do so much to mitigate TAA's blurriness.
-UPDATE: Also moved shadow quality here.

 |Setting|Value||
 |--|--|--|